marcospaterson/marcospaterson.github.io/DEPLOYMENT.md

 # GitHub Pages Deployment Guide

-This guide will help you deploy your Jekyll site to GitHub Pages step by step.
+This guide will help you deploy your Jekyll site to GitHub Pages using GitHub Actions for optimal build control.

 ## Prerequisites